Home / Uncategorized / Holidays in Philly: A Master Guide

 Comcast Center, 1701 JFK Blvd.

-Now entering its tenth year, the Comcast Holiday Spectacular is a 15-minute festive musical on one of the world’s largest highest-resolution LED displays.
-Running at the top of the hour (except 5 pm on weekdays), the show includes holiday songs, expansive aerial footage of Philadelphia, parts of the Pennsylvania Ballet’s The Nutcracker, and more.
+For over 15 years, the Comcast Holiday Spectacular has been delighting crowds of all ages with its 15-minute festive musical on one of the world’s largest high-resolution LED displays.
+Running daily at the top of the hour, the show includes holiday singalongs, an enchanted sleigh ride around the world (with expansive aerial footage of Philadelphia), parts of the Pennsylvania Ballet’s The Nutcracker, and more.
 At the end, marvel as it begins to snow in the lobby of the Comcast Center.

-Santa is also expected to visit the Market at the Comcast Center on weekends, which will also have live entertainment, so stop by for some extra festiveness.
+Santa is also expected to visit the Market at the Comcast Center on weekends, so stop by for some extra festiveness.

 Photograph by Laura Swartz.